 If condensation occurs over a prolonged period of time, other signs will start to appear such as damp patches on walls, peeling wallpaper and ultimately black mould growth.

 What Causes Condensation?

 1 in 5 UK homes suffer from mould and condensation problems.
 Unless the problem is dealt with professionally it will come back to haunt you time and time again.

-Condensation is arguably the most common form of dampness with 1 in 5 homes in the UK affected.
+Condensation is arguably the most common form of damp issue found in the home with 1 in 5 properties throughout the UK affected.

 As most asthma or allergy sufferers will know, the common house dust mite can play a major part in aggravating their symptoms and high levels of humidity in the home is the perfect breeding ground for dust mites.

 What Causes Asthma In The Home?

 How to Reduce Allergy Triggers

 How Do I Get Rid Of House Dust Mites?